gwizdala/gwizdala.github.io/content/posts/setting-delegated-admin-privileges-in-aic.md

 ---
 draft: false
 date: '2024-12-12'
-title: 'Setting Delegated Administrative Privileges in PingOne Advanced Identity Cloud'
+title: 'Setting Organization IDM Delegated Administrative Privileges in PingOne Advanced Identity Cloud'
 description: 'Define Fine-Grained Self-Service for your Delegated Administration, their Organizations, and their Users'
-summary: Learn how what Delegated Administration means in AIC and how to create your own Delegated Administrative Privileges
+summary: Learn how what Delegated Administration for Organizations means in AIC and how to create your own Organization IDM Delegated Administrative Privileges
 categories: ["Ping Identity"]
-tags: ["PingOne Advanced Identity Cloud"]
+tags: ["PingOne Advanced Identity Cloud", "PingIDM"]
 types: ["Coding"]
 cover:
   image: